 - Affiliate marketing: a partnership with a content producer who can relay your offers in return for a commission based on the defined KPI (click, purchase, download, etc.).

-- Influence : a partnership with individuals who promote a product, a service or an experience by using social networks.
+- Influencer: a partnership with individuals who promote a product, a service or an experience by using social networks.

-- Sponsored content: advertising or an offer which is promoted as part of an editorial partnership.
+- Sponsored content: advertising or an offer that is promoted as part of an editorial partnership.